NathanHM/maedras-vault/content/Characters/Dubious/High Lady Dusk.md

 ## Bio
-- High Lady Dusk is one of the top ranking members of the [[Motherhood of Vel'Enar]]
+- High Lady Dusk is one of the top ranking members of the [[Motherhood of Vel'Enar]], overseeing Birth rites
 - She and [[High Lady Dawn]] have history
 - Her top student is a girl named Erica
 - Not a big Spider-Man fan
+- Centuries old

 ---
 ## Involvement